 - Then select the hat and start another full bake to see what changed.

 Ok, still not too much of enhancements.
 The model still looks very artificial.
 What really is missing here, is an interesting structure of the material.
 And we can do a lot with texturing here.
 But before we do this, let us first add a bit of shiny-ness and con-tour to the hat.

 Go back to draw type solid. you now see some specular reflections on the hat.
 These reflections are fully dependent on the camera view-point.
 On the other hand we can only add static information to the texture which is independent of the camera view-point.
 But we can use a trick here.
 We will create a node based material

 and use the specularity information to modify the texture.
 But beware, the trick may not always create the expected results.
 You will need-to-do some experiments to figure out how you must set the light to get the reflections where you want them to be.
 If used carefully this trick can add interesting effects to your final result.
-But at the end allways remember that this is a fake reflection which probably interferes with the Second Life rendering engine.
+But at the end allways remember that this is a fake reflection which probably interferes with the rendering engine of your online world.

 Anyways let us try this out now.
 If you don’t get it at the first time, then try it again and again.
 It is by far simpler as it appears to be.
 So here we go:

 - ensure that you have selected the black hat body material,

 - locate the link and pipeline tab, and there enable Nodes.